SandraKla/AdRI_GAMLSS/README.md

 ```

 All required packages are downloaded when starting this app or imported if they already exist.
 For more information about the required packages use the [Wiki](https://github.com/SandraKla/AdRI_GAMLSS/wiki).

+## Contact

+You are welcome to:
+- Submit suggestions and Bugs at: https://github.com/SandraKla/AdRI_GAMLSS/issues
+- Make a pull request on: https://github.com/SandraKla/AdRI_GAMLSS/pulls
+- Write an Email with any questions and problems to: s.klawitter@ostfalia.de

+Link to the publication: [A visualization tool for continuous reference intervals based on GAMLSS](https://www.degruyter.com/document/doi/10.1515/labmed-2023-0033/html)